mrdvt92/perl-Excel-Writer-XLSX-CDF/README.md

 ## chart\_x\_label

+Set and returns the X axis max value of the Excel chart

+Default: ""

+## chart\_x\_max

+Set and returns the X axis min value of the Excel chart

+Default: undef = calculate (currently max of all 90% or first 50% crossing)

+    "auto" - set to auto in Excel
+    number - set set_x_axis max to number

+## chart\_x\_min

 Set and returns the X axis label of the Excel chart

-Default: ""
+Default: undef = calculate (currently using auto)

+    "auto" - set to auto in Excel
+    number - set set_x_axis max to number

 ## chart\_legend\_display